Transformers · OrevateAI

 Honey Cough suppressant, soothes throat 1 tbsp straight, or in warm drinks Not for infants under 1 year

-Ginger Anti-inflammatory, loosens mucus Fresh slices in tea, cooking May interact with blood thinners
+Ginger Anti-inflammatory, loosens mucus Fresh slices in tea, cooking May interact with blood thinners.
+Consult a doctor if on medication.

-Steam Inhalation Moistens airways, loosens mucus Hot shower, steam tent Caution: risk of burns
+Steam Inhalation Moistens airways, loosens mucus Hot shower, steam tent Caution: risk of burns.
+Use safely.

 Lifestyle Adjustments for Easier Breathing